yonghuang586/find-a-rental-house/README.md

 ## ***Results***

 In this data analyst portfolio project, I analyzed a dataset of [describe the dataset briefly].
 The project aimed to [state the project objectives briefly].
-By utilizing [mention key technologies and methodologies], I conducted data cleaning, exploration, and modeling to extract insights and solve [the problem or question being addressed].
+Using [mention key technologies and methodologies], I conducted data cleaning, exploration, and modeling to extract insights and solve [the problem or question being addressed].
 The project resulted in [highlight key findings or outcomes]. <br><br>

 ## ***Challenges and Limitations***